-I’ve discovered some weird and wondrous things searching for monarchs in our milkweed patch, but I’ve never come across this U.M.O in our Minnesota garden.
+I’ve discovered some weird and wondrous things searching for monarchs in our milkweed patch, but I’ve never come across anything resembling this U.M.O in our Minnesota garden.

-These twin globes are securely attached to the bottom of this common milkweed leaf and look/feel like dried mud.
+These twin globes are securely attached to the bottom of this common milkweed leaf and look/feel like an accidental splattering of dried mud.
 However, their identical shapes and suction cup appendages suggest otherwise.

 I honestly have no idea what these little brown globes could be, so I’ve assembled a short list.
 It needs a little work:

 - mini-wasp nests

 - clay pots for smurfs